reidk361/Homework-Week-10-Team-Profile-Generator/README.md

 ## UofO Coding Bootcamp Homework for Week 10

 ### The function of this app is to be able to enter your team members and have it render a website that looks like the example below.
+> **This will replace current HTML file.
+This is to allow the main page to be the rendered page.**

 ### A live example can be accessed [here.](https://reidk361.github.io/Homework-Week-10-Team-Profile-Generator/)
 ### A video showing how this works is [here.](https://drive.google.com/file/d/15jexVxaVd5Rb2Yqbk9PPzchsPUA1e85_/view)